WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/DFU/index.md

 To flash Meadow to the board:

  1. Unzip the Meadow.OS.zip package.
-It should contain `Meadow.OS_Kernel.bin` and `Meadow.OS_Runtime.bin` files.
+It should contain a file named `Meadow.OS.bin`.
  2. Open the Command Prompt (Windows) or Terminal (macOS/Linux).
- 3. Navigate to the folder that contains the Meadow bin files.
+ 3. Navigate to the folder that contains the Meadow OS bin file.
  4. Enter `dfu-util --list` to see a list of dfu enabled devices:

   ![dfu-util --list (Windows)](./dfu_serial.png){:standalone}